 Tip #8 Watch where you put your hands.

 Just think about the hundreds or thousands of passengers who have fastened that seat belt you just touched.
 Yuck!
+COVID cases might be in check but it’s still lurking.
 Keep alcohol-based hand sanitizer or alcohol wipes with you to prevent picking up “bugs” along the way.

 Tip #9 Plan fitness into your travel plans.